MQTT Protocol Explained: Basics of IoT Messaging and Connected Device Communication

 These levels allow systems to balance reliability and performance.

-Can MQTT handle large-scale IoT networks?
+Can MQTT support large-scale networks?

 Conclusion